How to install and start an SSH server in Fedora 36

 Check ssh service status in Fedora

-Now you can change the status to “active”.
-Before that, enable the sshd service to automatically restart the SSH service after every boot.
+But before doing that, you need to enable the sshd service to automatically restart the SSH service after every boot.

 $ sudo systemctl enable sshd